 Our History

-Parent Up is a campaign based in Clay, Platte, and Ray counties in and around Kansas City, Missouri.
+Parent Up is a campaign based in Clay, Platte, and Ray Counties in and around Kansas City, Missouri.
 Parent Up strives to eliminate youth substance use.
 Our campaign has been ongoing since 2012, operating primarily from federal and state prevention grants and funding.
 The campaign name “Parent Up” originated in Vermont.